The OAT is a standardized exam measuring general academic ability and comprehension of scientific information in four areas:

 You will want to take as many of the required courses as you can before the test.
 At least courses in biology, general chemistry, organic chemistry and physics are needed prior to taking the OAT.
 Most students, however, elect to complete more courses prior to taking the exam.
-We strongly encourage our students to take more upper level science classes, as they may also assist with problem solving, critical thinking, and overall science concepts on the exam.
+It is strongly encouraged to take upper level science classes before taking the exam.

 Timing & Testing

-You must apply to take the OAT, once approved, you can then sign up for a date to take the exam within a 12-month period.
-Register/Apply for OAT if you are ready.
+Students must apply to take the OAT, once approved, a date can be chosen within a 12-month period.

 Students must wait at least 90 days between testing dates.
 However, only scores from the four most recent attempts and the total number of attempts will be reported.

-Many programs have "rolling admission" deadlines, or "early decision"; meaning they begin to fill spots as soon as their application cycle opens.
-This means, the longer you wait, the less spots available for you to claim.
-So, apply early.
+Many programs have "rolling admission" deadlines; meaning seats at their school begin to be filled as soon as their application cycle opens.
+It becomes crucial to apply early.